Hextv/AdtV/README.md

 AdtV is a program designed to directly view Blizzard's ADT (Area Data Tables) files without the need for any conversion.

 # Status
-AdtV is an open-source project under development, built with Python using the PyOpenGL library.
-The project is currently under heavy development and may not be suitable for general use.
-We are actively seeking contributions from the community to help us further improve this project.
+AdtV is an abandoned project that was built with Python using the PyOpenGL library.
+It may not be suitable for general use in its current state.

+Feel free to use, modify, and distribute this code as you see fit.
+No further development or support will be provided.

 ## FAQ